 CONSERVATIVE WOMEN FIND POWER FIGHTING WOMEN’S ISSUES

-In this version of events, Phylis decides to go after the ERA because she realizes that this is the only avenue where she can have actual power.
-Though women have more mobility within the Democratic party, her sex is the only thing she has in common with them.
+In this version of events, Phylis decides to go after the ERA because she realizes it is the only avenue where she can achieve any real power.
+Though women have more mobility within the Democratic Party, her sex is the only thing she has in common with them.
 Thus, rather than shift loyalties, conservative women become shields for conservative men to justify their opposition to feminist proposals.
 The passionate rebuke of feminism comes from a desire to ascend political circles, rather than genuine offense.

 RESENTMENT ON BOTH SIDES OF THE AISLE HURTS WOMEN

-Another aspect showcased is that the differences between the various types of women is a barrier to understanding where the other side is coming from.
-This is true in many different groups, but Mrs. America makes the attempt to demonstrate how women are a special case.
+Another aspect showcased is that the differences between the various types of women are barriers to understanding where the other side is coming from.
+This is true in many different groups, but Mrs. America attempts to demonstrate how women are a special case.

-On the other hand, liberal women don’t understand that what they are calling for can be very insulting to traditional women.
+On the other side, liberal women don’t understand that what they are calling for can be very insulting to traditional women.
 When talking about marriage and the role of a housewife as a prison, those who chose that way of life are turned off.
 At one point in the show, a member of the Women’s Liberation Movement calls housewives brainwashed.
-While women are certainly taught that their role is different than men, the series appears to point out a certain resentment towards these traditional women for continuing in these roles, vilifying the stereotype that they are trying to break free of.
+While women are certainly taught that their roles are different than men, the series appears to point out a certain resentment towards these traditional women for continuing in them, vilifying the stereotype they are trying to break free of.

 This is coupled with the series showing how impactful women are when they work together.
-The power they would hold if they could get passed these differences would be unstoppable.
+The power they would hold if they could get past these differences would be unstoppable.

 THE ISSUES OF 1972 PARALLEL 2020

-Part of what’s heartbreaking about this series is the realization that so many of the issues so passionately debated in 1972 are still up for debate in 2020.
+Part of what’s heartbreaking about this series is the realization that many of the issues so passionately debated in 1972 are still up for debate in 2020.
 The abortion debate takes center stage in the second and third episodes, with a pre-Roe v.
 Wade country at odds over whether abortion should be legal.
-Despite all the decades fighting, the same number of people think abortion should be against the law as there was decades ago.
+Despite all the decades of fighting, the same number of people think abortion should be against the law as there was decades ago, and vice-versa.

 There also appears to be an attempt to mirror the current Democratic Party and the divisions it is facing.
-Shirley Chrisholm and her campaign appear to be a comparison to Bernie Sanders, with Chrisholm calling her run a “revolution”.
-Though she’s inspiring for a great number of people, not enough of them think she can win.
-At the convention, Chrisholm wants to keep her delegates and hold out, hoping to get more concessions from McGovern and make a stand.
-Eventually, when she is abandoned by the largely white feminists, she is left with no option but to release her delegates to an imperfect candidate.
+Shirley Chisholm and her campaign appear to be a comparison to Bernie Sanders, with Chisholm calling her run a “revolution.”
+Though she’s inspiring for a great number of people, not enough think she can win.
+At the convention, Chisholm wants to keep her delegates and hold out, hoping to get more concessions from McGovern and make a stand.
+Eventually, when she is abandoned by the white feminists, she is left with no option but to release her delegates to an imperfect candidate.

 The Women’s Liberation movement ends up supporting McGovern, who they think has a better shot at winning the election.
-Shirley makes a remarkable case for why she should keep fighting, asking why a black female president isn’t worth going to bat for.
+Chisholm makes a remarkable case for why she should keep fighting, asking why a Black female president isn’t worth going to bat for.
 McGovern ended up losing to Nixon in a blowout, so we will see if the comparison continues.